 Note, in cases where the wheel displacement reaches the stop distance either in jounce or rebound, an effectively infinite force deflection model is assumed, where the wheel instantly comes to common velocity with the vehicle, after which the wheel suspension will return to equilibrium due to spring loading up to the stop value.

 MAX STEERING ANGLE

 The steering angle is defined at the axle; the angle itself can be thought of as the angle of the wheel heading with respect to the local x-axis for an axle with zero-track-width.
 This will yield a specific turning radius which is directly dependent upon this angle as well as the vehicle wheelbase.
 The actual angles of the wheels are automatically adjusted such that the equivalent turning radius is maintained (assuming no sideslip) for any track width.
 Generally the difference between the angles at each wheel (turning angle) is negligible.
+The exact angle for each wheel is calculated assuming an Ackermann angle geometry.
 The “max steering angle” parameter controls the maximum allowed steering angle.

 To change your vehicle’s weight or moment-of-inertia values, left click on “mass properties” in the left side control panel.
 You can quickly and easily change the vehicle weight by using the “mass” entry field (see figure below).
 Depending on your units settings, the units will either be displayed in mass units or force units.

 Initially, you’ll notice the moments-of-inertia are fixed and unchangeable.
 These values are set according to the vehicle weight and size, using a functional relation appropriate for your vehicle type.
 Users will generally want to use values from third-party sources such as Expert Autostats.
 To insert custom values, left-click on “type:car” to reveal the object type pulldown menu.
 Left-click on “user” which will unlock the entry fields and allow you to enter your own values.